 This step by its very nature is not black and white.
 It’s not easy to spot untrustworthy processes at a glance, so it’s up to your best judgment or discretion to decide whether or not a process has to be investigated or stopped.

-There is no clear way to explain whether or not a process is bad, so try to your best.
-Over time you will learn more about computer and how operating systems work.
+There is no clear way to explain whether or not a process is bad, so try your best.
+Over time you will learn more about computers and how operating systems work.
 As you gain experience, this process will become easier for you.

 Here is a list that you can look over to give you some indication about some commonly known harmful processes.
 You can search for the process or go through the list and look out for the colored dot representing something bad.